FACT CHECK: Foreign Interference And 'Opposition Research' Are Not The Same

 Warner also said he thought Trump's statement underscores the need for new legislation that reflects the lessons from Mueller's inquiry.

-Warner has proposed mandating a paper record for every ballot cast in the United States — around a dozen states still have some electronic-only voting systems — as well as new restrictions on U.S. social media platforms and a mandate that campaigns must report contacts with foreigners.
+One would mandate a paper record for every ballot cast in the United States, because a number of states include jurisdictions with electronic-only voting systems.
+Warner also wants new restrictions on U.S. social media platforms and a mandate that campaigns must report contacts with foreigners.

 The special counsel's office documented around 140 contacts between Trump's campaign, Russians and WikiLeaks.
 That included meetings in which then-campaign chairman Paul Manafort gave internal polling data to a man who's been linked with Russian intelligence.